USMLE Step 1: Everything You Need to Know as You Prepare

 The USMLE Step 1 is among the most pivotal milestones of medical school.
 It serves as the culmination of your preclinical education and represents your transition from preclinical to clinical training.
 The exam is transitioning to a pass-fail format “no earlier than January 1, 2022.”
 However, at present, how you score is often a primary factor used by medical school deans and residency program directors to decide if you can contend for a slot in one of the more competitive specialties or top programs.
-It’s big, it should be taken seriously, and its outcome can have lifelong consequences.
+It’s big and its outcome can have lifelong consequences.
+USMLE Step 1 preparation should be taken seriously.
 Lawyers have the bar, doctors have Step 1.

-Does this mean that you should panic during exam preparation?
+Does this mean that you should panic as your prepare for Step 1?
 No!
 This exam is not for the faint of heart, but you will become familiar with its format and question style throughout your preclinical courses by means of NBME exams, question banks, and First Aid to the USMLE Step 1.
-If you take the time to develop good test-taking habits, focus during early course work, and decide how YOU best learn and retain information, you can conquer this test and get a fantastic jump start on your career.
+If you take the time to develop good test-taking habits, focus during early course work, and decide how you best learn and retain information, you can conquer this test and get a fantastic jump start on your career.

 Below is a synopsis of the Step 1 format and structure.
 While changes may be on the way for this test, the overwhelming likelihood is that the format of this exam will largely stay unchanged.